Getting started with a serial console

 Enabling the console when creating a VM from a public image

-To enable access to the serial console when creating a VM, set the serial-port-enable
+To enable serial console access when creating a VM, set the serial-port-enable

 parameter in the metadata to 1